segmentio/segment-docs/src/connections/destinations/catalog/actions-talon-one/index.md

 <!-- In the section below, add your destination name where indicated.
 If you have a classic version of the destination, ensure that its documentation is linked as well.
 If you don't have a classic version of the destination, remove the second and third sentences. -->

 > success ""
 > **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Talon.One Segment destination.
-T here's also a page about the [non-Actions Talon.One destination](/docs/connections/destinations/catalog/talonone/).
+There's also a page about the [non-Actions Talon.One destination](/docs/connections/destinations/catalog/talonone/).
 Both of these destinations receive data from Segment.

 ## Benefits of Talon.One (Actions) vs Talon.One Classic